chirpy2605/voron/README.md

 ## [RoundTrip Extruder](general/RoundTrip)

-This extruder uses either the LGX Lite or the TBG Lite extruder gears.
-It can work on the v0, Trident and v2 depending on the toolhead used
+This extruder uses either the LGX Lite, TBG Lite, Orbiter v1.5 or Orbiter v2.0 extruder gears.
+It can be used on any printer that uses the Sherpa Mini mounting pattern

 ## [NozzleWiper](V0/NozzleWiper)